Saint Erik: Veneration

-The assassinated king Eric was buried in the Old Uppsala church, which he had rebuilt around the burial mounds of his pagan predecessors.
-In about 1167, as his son began to take power after the death of the latest Sverker king, Eric's body was enshrined, although there is no direct evidence for this until c.
+The assassinated king Erik was buried in the Old Uppsala church, which he had rebuilt around the burial mounds of his pagan predecessors.
+In about 1167, as his son began to take power after the death of the latest Sverker king, Erik's body was enshrined, although there is no direct evidence for this until c.
 1220.
-Eric's son Canute or Knut encouraged veneration of his father as a martyr, as seen from the so-called Vallentuna Calendar from 1198.
+Erik's son Knut encouraged veneration of his father as a martyr, as seen from the so-called Vallentuna Calendar from 1198.
 Facts and fiction about his life were inseparably mixed together, including the alleged miracle of a fountain springing from the earth where the king's head fell after being cut off.
-In 1273, a century after Canute consolidated Sweden, Eric's relics and regalia were transferred to the present cathedral of Uppsala, built on the martyrdom site.
+In 1273, a century after Knut consolidated Sweden, Erik's relics and regalia were transferred to the present cathedral of Uppsala, built on the martyrdom site.
 The translation both displayed and extended the depth of his religious following.

-Eric is commemorated by the Catholic Church on 18 May.
+The Evangelical Lutheran Church in America commemorates Erik on May 18 as "Erik, King of Sweden, martyr, 1160".
+Erik is commemorated by the Roman Catholic Church on 18 May.
 Swedish traditions included processions on his feast day from the cathedral to Old Uppsala to petition for a good harvest.
-The Catholic St. Eric's Cathedral, Stockholm, is named for King Eric.
+The Catholic St. Eric's Cathedral, Stockholm, is named for King Erik.